Before heading out for the day, or on your first backcountry trip this year, consider these safety precautions and plan accordingly:

-Hypothermia is especially likely in winter.
+Hypothermia is possibly anytime of the year.
 Always carry extra layers of clothes - you may need to share them with your friends.

-Leave your itinerary with friends or family.
-This is important not just in winter, but all year long.
+Leave your itinerary with friends and/or family.
+Where will you park your vehicle?
+What trail will you be hiking on?
+Do you foresee any alternative routes/plans?
 It is a lot easier to find you if multiple people have your recreation plan written down.

 Be aware of your surroundings - use good judgment and if in doubt keep in the mind that the forest will always be here for another day.